Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Simulation Core

-The simulator models Newtonian multi-body gravitational dynamics using a custom Dormand–Prince 5(4) integrator, implemented in native C++ and interfaced with Unity through platform invoke.
+The simulator models Newtonian central-body gravitational dynamics using a custom Dormand–Prince 5(4) integrator, implemented in native C++ and interfaced with Unity through platform invoke.

 Unlike typical Unity-based simulations, all orbital propagation is handled externally for numerical stability and performance, aligning more closely with engineering tools like GMAT than with standard game loops.